mrgarg-g1/Finance-Project/README.md

 ## Contributing

 We welcome contributions!
 If you'd like to improve this tool, feel free to submit bug reports, feature requests, or pull requests.
 Follow the [Contributing Guidelines](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

-Feel free to customize this further based on additional details about your project.